 If a resolution is still not reached at mediation, an application to the court will more than likely be necessary in order to have a formal arrangements put in place for the children.
 Whilst not desirable given the costs, delay and emotional strain associated with the court process, this is sometimes the only option in order to achieve an outcome that provides security and stability for the children.

 In the lead up to the silly season, we urge parents to consider implementing formal care arrangements for the children in order to reduce any added anxiety and stress to an already high pressure period.
-Contact our team of experienced family lawyers Brisbane to discuss parenting arrangements for your children ahead of the Christmas period.
+Contact our team of experienced family law lawyers Toowoomba to discuss parenting arrangements for your children ahead of the Christmas period.